 The Conservancy has purposely maintained a grass-roots approach to land preservation by extensive use of volunteers and local professionals, a full-time Executive Director and two part-time staff.

 The Conservancy has maintained a consistent level of successful land protection over its two+ decades.
 The first thousand acres were conserved by 2000; the 2,000-acre milestone was reached four years later; the 3,000-acre milestone in 2007; and the 4,000-acre mark in 2011.
-Today, nearly 4,700 acres in and around Tinicum are stewarded by the Tinicum Conservancy.
+Today, more than 5,000 acres in and around Tinicum are stewarded by the Tinicum Conservancy.